 It may be a classic win-win if you know where to start, how to manage it, keep scaling and working effectively with your affiliates.

 No generalization here, but SaaS tools are most often rather low-cost.
 The lack of entry barriers makes this niche fairly interesting for affiliate marketers, hence finding some valuable ones may be really simplified.
 Many of them would rather sell low-cost products but for satisfying commission fees instead of struggling with advertising high-end budget software.
-However, it is good to know that you can avoid any costly mistakes with software asset management tools.
+However, it is good to know that you can avoid any costly mistake with software asset management tools.

 Since SaaS businesses provide online products they can pay high commissions, which is another plus when it comes to SaaS affiliate marketing benefits.